Augusta man sentenced to 8 months for lying to buy gun from Winthrop firearms dealer

-An Augusta man was sentenced Monday to eight months in prison in federal District Court in Bangor for lying to buy a pistol from a federally licensed firearms dealer.
+An Augusta man was sentenced Monday to eight months in prison in federal District Court in Bangor for lying in order to buy a pistol from a federally licensed firearms dealer.

 Richard Quattrone bought a Smith & Wesson Bodyguard .380-caliber pistol on March 10, 2017, from Audette’s Inc. in Winthrop.
 He intentionally wrote down an address that was not his current one and indicated he was not an unlawful user of marijuana or other controlled substances, while he “was an unlawful user of marijuana” at the time, according to his indictment.